 A Floral Arrangement

 Add a floral headpiece to give strands that little something extra.
 We love the choice of sultry, scarlet blooms to complement this bride's flirty, retro style and vixen red lip.
+"Keep bobs and lobs on the longer side for styling," emphasizes Pitt for anyone going in for their pre-wedding trim.
+"Not leaving extra length is a big mistake, since you can easily lose an inch once the hair is waved."

 An Earthy Topper

 In lieu of flowers, a crown made up of ferns and greenery serves as the perfect finishing touch.
 This earthy topper brings a rich, organic aesthetic into the otherwise pale, coastal color palette.
+We love that the bride's natural hair texture shines through—complementing the natural environment—rather than being overly polished and looking out of place.

 A Bohemian Dream